 3. Give it a facelift - paint, shiplap, wallpaper!
 Add a pretty element.

-4. Try a different layout - my desk has been in 4 different spots, trial and error is key.
+4. Try a different layout - trial and error is key.

 5. Get creative with hiding cords!
 We all need cords in our office, but things like large market baskets and crates can hide some of the power bars and computer hubs.

-6. Give yourself some grace - Rome wasn't built over night and so you can't expect spaces to turn out perfect the first time either.
-The key to creating spaces is to be patient and be willing to adjust when things aren't exactly as you had hoped the first time!
-Or be willing to hire a professional if you would like it done right the first time, we offer interior design consults and can even do Video Messaging to consult on layout and colour schemes!
+So you can't expect spaces to turn out perfect the first time either.
+The key to creating spaces is to be patient and be willing to adjust when things aren't exactly as you had hoped the first time.
+Or be willing to hire a professional if you would like it done right the first time!
+We offer Interior Design consults and can even do video messaging to consult on layout and colour schemes!

 If you are looking for more Home Office Inspiration and Ideas please check out our talented friends who are sharing their home offices as well: